robertbraeutigam/scan/README.md

 Prefixes or prefix multipliers, like Kilo, Mega, Milli, KiBi, etc. are also not defined.
 Definitions can instead contain literal values matching the desired multiplier.
-Presenting devices may choose to interpret and show corresponding multiplier if needed.
+Presenting devices may choose to interpret and show corresponding multiplier symbol if needed.

-This specification defines Base Units only and a description language to arbitrarily combine Base Units and Scalar values.
+This specification defines mostly Base Units only (some are actually derived units, but are included for convenience anyway) and a description language to arbitrarily combine Base Units and Scalar values.

 All values for all units are typed double (that is, 8 bytes).